Appeal procedure

 The attached PDF document contains explanations of the individual sections of the invitation to tender.

-Information on the appeal process
+Information on the appointment procedure

 Checklist